Don Lessem: Career

 After a bachelor's degree in art history at Brandeis University and a master's in animal behavior from the University of Massachusetts Boston, Lessem began his writing career as a researcher for the Smithsonian Center for Short-Lived Phenomena.
 For more than a decade he was a science journalist specializing in conservation issues for the Boston Globe and a contributor to Life, The New York Times, and Smithsonian Magazine.

 Lessem's professional interest in dinosaurs developed while he was a Knight Journalism Fellow at MIT in 1988.
 He wrote his first book, Kings of Creation, in 1990, as a survey of current worldwide paleontology research.

-Lessem was an advisor to Jurassic Park, Dinosaur, and Disney's Animal Kingdom, as well as their respective theme park attractions.
-He has written and hosted Discovery Channel and NOVA documentaries on dinosaurs and is a television and radio commentator on paleontology.
-The sauropodomorph dinosaur Lessemsaurus is named after him.

-Lessem directed the excavation and reconstruction of the largest plant-eating dinosaur, the 110-foot long Argentinosaurus, and the largest carnivorous dinosaur, the 45 foot-long Giganotosaurus from Patagonia, in collaboration with Dr. Rodolfo Coria of the Museo Carmen Funes in Plaza Huincul, Argentina.
+Lessem directed the excavation and reconstruction of a plant-eating dinosaur, the Argentinosaurus, and a carnivorous dinosaur, the Giganotosaurus from Patagonia, in collaboration with Dr. Rodolfo Coria of the Museo Carmen Funes in Plaza Huincul, Argentina.

-Lessem's first traveling exhibition company, Exhibits Rex, has created several of the largest international travelling museum exhibitions of dinosaurs, including Jurassic Park, The Lost World, and Chinasaurs, in addition to an exhibition of the treasures of Genghis Khan.
-Lessem's The Real Genghis Khan exhibition has toured major museums in North America and Asia since 2009.
-Celebrating the neglected civilizing influence of Genghis Khan and curated by Smithsonian archaeologists, the exhibition has been seen by nearly two million visitors.
-The exhibition blends live musical performance with role-playing activities, and the largest collection of 13th century Mongolian artifacts ever toured.
-It has been viewed by nearly two million museum-goers.
+Lessem's first traveling exhibition company, Exhibits Rex, has created several travelling museum exhibitions of dinosaurs, in addition to an exhibition of Genghis Khan.
+Lessem's The Real Genghis Khan exhibition has toured museums in North America and Asia since 2009.